Why Talent Isn’t Everything When It Comes To Building A New Skill

 We all know that it takes practice and commitment over time to develop a skill.
 So how can you make sense of people who have natural talent in something you’ve worked hard to learn?
 Here’s what we know about hard work, talent, and how they’re related, according to research.

-The research community has long shown an interest in this topic, and many studies have aimed to pinpoint the relative importance of these two factors.
-Some have found that people can actually be trained to acquire certain abilities that have traditionally been thought of as innate, such as having perfect pitch.
+The research community has long shown an interest in the topic of natural ability versus working hard.
+Many studies have aimed to pinpoint the relative importance of these two factors.
+Some have found that people can actually be trained to acquire certain abilities that have traditionally been thought of as innate, ranging from emotional intelligence to perfect pitch.
 One study trained twenty-four children without perfect pitch to a point where they possessed this skill, which seems to support the idea that you don’t have to be born with a talent—you can develop it with hard work.

-In other words, even if you’re not born with a certain talent, you can develop significant expertise in it through training.
-Rest assured, too, that those who are born with a talent for something will still have to spend plenty of time practicing to become experts.
-So hard work is key, either way, but there’s another part of the equation for success that’s often overlooked: mindset.
+Even if you’re not born with a certain talent, you can succeed in developing significant expertise in it through training.
+Rest assured, too, that even talented people will still have to spend plenty of time practicing their skills in order to become experts.
+So hard work is key either way, but there’s another part of the equation for success that’s often overlooked: mindset.

+Chalking success up to only natural talent fails to account for another important factor: the presence of a growth mindset.
 The paradigm of the growth mindset versus the fixed mindset can be a useful part of this discussion.
 Having a growth mindset means that you believe in malleability when it comes to intelligence, talents, and abilities—that these things can be learned and improved through hard work and practice.
-Having a fixed mindset means that you believe intelligence, talents, and abilities are inherently fixed and can’t be changed over time.
+Having a fixed mindset, on the other hand, means that you believe intelligence, talents, and abilities are inherently fixed and can’t be changed over time.

-Since plentiful research shows that these traits actually can be changed over time and with effort, the growth mindset is actually quite accurate for many situations.
+Since plentiful research shows that these traits actually can be changed over time and with effort, the growth mindset is actually quite accurate for many situations, regardless of your natural talents.
 Research also shows that whether you believe it or not can impact how well you’re able to build new skills and talents.
-In other words, believing that the skills and abilities you’re born with are the only ones you’ll ever be able to have can become a self-fulling prophecy—as can the reverse.
+In other words, believing that the skills and natural abilities you’re born with are the only ones you’ll ever be able to have can become a self-fulling prophecy in many cases—as can the reverse.
 Let’s take a look at some findings from a 2018 study that looked at students with a growth mindset against a control group:

 - Post-error accuracy.
 Learners who have a growth mindset are better at both catching errors in their performance and receiving constructive feedback.
 They were also shown to perform with higher accuracy after making mistakes.